 6 South Goa, India

-Rosanna Spence, Editorial Assistant
+Rosanna Spence, i-escape Editorial Assistant

 South Goa’s peaceful charm is reminiscent of the north’s attraction decades ago.
 If trance parties and endless beach bars pumping out wobbly basslines aren’t your cup of tea, head for the south’s 127 beaches.
 You can unearth gems like Butterfly Beach (you’ll need a boat to explore it) and Insta-worthy Palolem with its technicolour beach huts and swaying palms.
 The shallow waters allow endless paddling opportunities for your little explorers.
 You can also spot the odd pig having a good old root around the stretching sands at low tide.